flashblaze/files/README.md

 # File Uploader

-This is a simple file uploader built with Next.js, Shadcn, and Lucide.
+This is a simple file uploader built with React Router, Shadcn, and Lucide.

 ## Getting Started